maxharlow/tutorials/opencorporates-api/README.md

     $ python oclookup.py company-numbers.csv

 You should now see nothing printed out to the terminal this time.
 However there should be a new `company-details.csv` file in the same folder.
-Open it up and check all your results are there.
+Open it up and you should see details for each of the companies.

 Challenge: Getting the officers
 -------------------------------

 One other bit of information Opencorporates holds is a list of officers for each company -- including their directors.
 Can you modify your program to create a list of all the officers of all the companies in `company-numbers.csv` instead?
+Can we find who the people were behind the companies who funded Vote Leave?

 The [Opencorporates API documentation](https://api.opencorporates.com/documentation/API-Reference) may help if you get stuck.